schopenhauer/ipmi-power/README.md

 ## Configuration

-You can specify your custom power on/off schedule in the `schedule.yml` file and enable/disable the feature using the `auto_power` flag (disabled by default).
+You can specify your custom power on/off schedule in the `schedule.yml` file and enable/disable the feature using the `auto_power` flag.
+This feature is disabled by default.

 ## Contributing